mfrymanredhat/ibm-node-s2i-openshift/README.md

 # Patient Health Records - App Modernization with RedHat OpenShift

+[Borrowed from IBM lab guides for Red Hat OpenShift]

 > A variation of this repo with a Dockerfile is available here: https://github.com/IBM/node-build-config-openshift

 This project is a patient records user interface for a conceptual health records system.
 The UI is programmed with open standards JavaScript and modern, universal CSS, and HTML5 Canvas for layout.